OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                {"mail":"fdoe@example.com","sn":"Doe","telephoneNumber":"555-1234","userName":"fdoe","givenName":"Felicitas","description":"Felicitas Doe","displayName":"fdoe","accountStatus":"active","roles":["openidm-authorized"],"lastPasswordSet":"","postalCode":"","stateProvince":"","passwordAttempts":"0","lastPasswordAttempt":"Thu Apr 16 2015 02:45:17 GMT-0000 (UTC)","postalAddress":"","address2":"","country":"","city":"","effectiveRoles":["openidm-authorized"],"effectiveAssignments":{},"_id":"be30da0b-4c84-42c9-81bd-348a7779e840","_rev":"1"}

-As can be seen from the result output, our new user only has one role : openidm- authorized ; this role is assigned automatically when new users are created.
+As can be seen from the result output, our new user has only one role: openidm- authorized; this role is assigned automatically when new users are created.
 But it is slightly different than the managed roles we've dealt with so far.
 It is an internal role used for authorization decisions inside OpenIDM.

-So, how do we assign the Employee role to this new user who is now on the payroll ?
-Well we need to update the user entry via a PATCH request and add a pointer to the role itself :
+So, how do we assign the Employee role to this new user who is now on the payroll?
+We need to update the user entry via a PATCH request and add a pointer to the role itself:

         $ curl --insecure \
                --header "Content-type: application/json" \